About John

 When my wife passed away in 2020, I travelled a lot and wound-down my architecture business.
 I set up a creative hub / website for my art and photography, walking videos etc. visit www.jamtravelogue.com

-I have also completed the sequel, Good Friday 2018, and am currently going through the editorial process - I hope to release this an an ebook in a couple of months.
-And West Belfast Man book of poetry will also hit the online bookshelf shortly.
+I have always enjoyed writing and started my first book, Good Friday 1998 in 2023.
+I have also completed the sequel, Good Friday 2018, and am currently going through the editorial process - this book will be released shortly.
+West Belfast Man [100 Poems] is my first book of poetry and is also available as a paperback or ebook.